jiumao2/Yu-Lab/README.md

 - Choose the kernels and set the parameters of each kernel
 - Run `.\CodesHY\glm_SRT\glm_main.m`
 - Output will be saved in `.\Fig\GLM` and in `r`
 - Four Kernels of generalized linear model
+  - Urey 2021.11.24 Unit 3
 ![PSTH](./readme/kernel_Unit3.png)
-- Reconstructed PSTH
+- Reconstructed PSTH (Urey 2021.11.24 Unit 3)
 ![PSTH](./readme/PSTH_Unit3.png)

 ### Trajectory Analysis